FERNANDO MALVAR-RUIZ, Litton-Lodal Artistic Director

-A native of Spain, Mr. Malvar-Ruiz began his musical studies at the age of ten.
-After earning his undergraduate degree in piano performance and music theory from the Reál Conservatorio Superior de Música in Madrid, he completed his Kodály certification in Kécskemet, Hungary, where he was awarded the Sharolta Kodály scholarship.
-He holds a master's degree in Choral Conducting from Ohio State University, and has completed all coursework toward a doctoral degree in musical arts from the University of Illinois.
+Fernando Malvar-Ruiz, Litton-Lodal Artistic Director of the American Boychoir, began his musical studies at the age of ten in his native Spain.
+His undergraduate degrees in piano performance and music theory are from the Reál Conservatorio Superior de Música in Madrid, and he has also completed his Kodály certification in Kécskemet, Hungary, where he was awarded the prestigious Sharolta Kodály scholarship.
+He also holds a master's degree in Choral Conducting from The Ohio State University and has completed all coursework toward a doctoral degree in musical arts from the University of Illinois.

 FRED MEADS, Director of Vocal Studies

 Mr. Meads received the Bachelor of Music degree in Music Education from Ithaca College, NY and the Master of Music degree in Choral Conducting from the University of North Carolina at Greensboro.
-He was selected as a participant in the Chorus America Master Class in San Francisco and the International Choral Conductor’s Symposium in Toronto.
-Further vocal studies include attending the Brevard and Bay View Music Festivals.
-He completed his Kodály training at Capital University in Columbus, OH.
-In 2005, he was the recipient of the Excellence in Arts Education award presented by Arts United of Fort Wayne, Indiana.
+He completed his Kodály training at Capital University in Columbus, OH where he was a scholarship recipient.